Do a Research Degree at SICS

 Step 5: Apply for formal admission to the program

 At this stage in the process, we will have all the information needed to process your application for admission.
-You need to follow the "Apply Now" button on this page PhD course overview page.
+You need to start by filling in the ‘Expression of Interest’ form here.
 Once your application is received it will be reviewed by the School, by the Faculty of Arts and Education and by the Research Office before you are notified of a decision.
+You can apply for admission and for a CSU scholarship at the same time.